Classical and Quantum Mechanics via Lie algebras: Description levels

-The fine system will be written as before, the variables and quantities associated with the coarser system get an additional index $c$.
-In order to be able to compare the two systems, we assume that one is a refinement of the other, so that the extensive quantities of the coarse system are $X_c=CX$, with a fixed matrix $C$ with linearly independent rows, whose components tell how the components of $X_c$ are built from those of $X$.
+The variables and quantities of the fine system are written as before, but the variables and quantities associated with the coarser system get an additional index $c$.
+That the fine system is a refinement of the coarse system means that the extensive quantities of the coarse system are $X_c=CX$, with a fixed matrix $C$ with linearly independent rows, whose components tell how the components of $X_c$ are built from those of $X$.
 The entropy of the coarse system is then given by

-where \lbeq{e.star} \alpha^*=C^T\alpha_c. \eeq Thus, the thermal states of the coarse model are simply the states of the detailed model for which the intensive parameter vector $\alpha$ is of the form $\alpha=C^T\alpha_c$ for some $\alpha_c$.
+where \lbeq{e.star} \alpha=C^T\alpha_c. \eeq We see that the thermal states of the coarse model are just the states of the detailed model for which the intensive parameter vector $\alpha$ is of the form $\alpha=C^T\alpha_c$ for some $\alpha_c$.
 Thus the coarse state space can simply be viewed as a lower-dimensional subspace of the detailed state space.
-Therefore one expects the coarse description to be adequate precisely when the detailed state is close to the coarse state space, with an accuracy determined by the desired fidelity of the coarse model.
-Since the relative entropy \gzit{4-5}, \lbeq{e.relent} \< S_c-S\>= \<T^{-1}(H-\alpha_c\cdot CX)-T^{-1}(H-\alpha\cdot X)\> =\<T^{-1}(\alpha-C^*\alpha_c)\cdot X\>, \eeq measures the amount of information in the detailed state which cannot be explained by the coarse state, it is sensible to associate to an arbitrary detailed state $\alpha$ the coarse state $\alpha_c$ determine by minimizing \gzit{e.relent}.
-If $\alpha^*=C^T\alpha_c\approx \alpha$ then
+Therefore, one expects the coarse description to be adequate precisely when the detailed state is close to the coarse state space, with an accuracy determined by the desired fidelity of the coarse model.
+Since the relative entropy \gzit{4-5}, \lbeq{e.relent} \< S_c-S\>= \<T^{-1}(H-\alpha_c\cdot CX)-T^{-1}(H-\alpha\cdot X)\> =\<T^{-1}(\alpha-C^T\alpha_c)\cdot X\>, \eeq measures the amount of information in the detailed state which cannot be explained by the coarse state, we associate to an arbitrary detailed state $\alpha$ the coarse state $\alpha_c$ determined as a function of $\alpha$ by minimizing \gzit{e.relent}. \at{check.
+This is a single linear expression???} If $\alpha^*=C^T\alpha_c\approx \alpha$ then